chriscabang/javawookies/doc/README.md

 Our system is called the ***JavaWookies Time Tracking System***.

-The **Javawookies Time Tracking System** is a *Login/Logout* application that allows two (2) types of users to log in.
+The **Javawookies Time Tracking System** is a desktop/laptop application targeted at small- to medium-sized businesses.
+The system is simply a *Login/Logout* application that allows two (2) types of users to log in.
 The users are classified into *Employee* and *Admin*, and both can sign in to their specific accounts and view the corresponding details.
 The user *Employee* has the ability to check its login/logout details on that day, while the user *Admin* has the ability to add, delete, and edit information of recent and former employees.
 The system records the time of a specific user who logs in or out based on the local machine's timer.

-The **Javawookies Time Tracking System** is a desktop/laptop application targeted at small- to medium-sized businesses.
 Using this system, employers can keep track of the *Time-In/Time-Out (TITO)* of their employees, view their time logs, and register newly hired employees to the database.
 In addition, they can also incorporate images of their company logo into this system's design.
 This application runs in real time.

 # Prerequisites
 - Java SE Development Kit 8 for compiling .java files